Justin Narayan: MasterChef

 Narayan qualified to be one of the top 24 contestants in MasterChef Australia 2021, an Australian reality television program.
 He was declared the competition winner over runners-up Pete Campbell and Kishwar Chowdhury on 13 July 2021, winning $250,000 as prize money.
 Narayan demonstrated on the show a style of cooking that combined Indian and international cuisines, such as poached fish with curry broth, Indian chicken tacos, and Indian chicken curry.

 During the final challenge of the program, Peter Gilmore challenged the top three contestants Narayan, Campbell, and Chowdhury to recreate two of his own dishes (one savoury and the other a dessert) in 5 hours to gain 40 points for each of the dishes.
 Campbell struggled to get together all his elements throughout the cooking session resulting in a runny custard for the savoury dish and the dessert was not complete in the plate due to a hasty assemble.
 On the other hand, Chowdhury's dishes were mostly impressive, however the texture of her sauce for the savoury dish lacked balance.
-While Narayan's squid entrée garnered positive feedback, but his dessert was slightly under-baked even though he had all the ingredients fin place for the dessert.
+While Narayan's squid entrée garnered positive feedback, but his dessert was slightly under-baked even though he had all the ingredients in place for the dessert.
 Narayan outperformed Campbell and Chowdhury, scoring 40 points for the savoury dish and 35 points for the dessert.
 This resulted in an overall score of 114 points for Chowdhury, 124 points for Campbell, and a total score of 125 for Narayan, who won the program by one point.

 After prison guard Sashi Cheliah, Narayan is the second competitor of Indian descent to win the MasterChef Australias first prize.